cargomail-org/cargomail/grip/README.md

 ## Cargomail Self-Issued Identity Propagation

-The sequence diagram illustrated in Figure&nbsp;1 shows the self-issued identity propagation flow without an authorization server and end-user involvement.
-The client requests access to resources stored on the RS on behalf of the impersonated user using a self-issued token.
+The sequence diagram illustrated in Figure&nbsp;1 shows the self-issued identity propagation flow without end-user involvement.
+The client requests access to the server on behalf of the impersonated user using a self-issued token.

 The sequence diagram is self-explanatory.